TheMitchWorksPro/NYCDSA_CR_WebScrape/README.md

 #### Final Analysis Code

-This is a list of the files that actually contain the analysis that was the goal of this project.
+This is a list of the code files that that were used to create the analysis that was the goal of this project.
 Not as much was done as I would have liked to.
 Time was a factor.
 But hopefully, you may find some of this interesting or useful.  :-)

 These files are contained in the same folder as the "[Data Munging](https://github.com/TheMitchWorksPro/NYCDSA_CR_WebScrape/tree/master/Data_Munging)" scripts:

 1. [TMWP_CR_Spec_TableAnalysis1.ipynb](https://github.com/TheMitchWorksPro/NYCDSA_CR_WebScrape/blob/master/Data_Munging/TMWP_CR_Spec_TableAnalysis1.ipynb) - Jupyter Notebook with Specification Data Analysis in it
-2. under development ... coming soon ...
-3. xx
+2. WordCloudExp.Rmd - code updated for word cloud included in the blog
+3. WordCloudExp2.Rmd - code for Negative Reviews (no words excluded from the cloud)
+4. WordCloudExp3.Rmd - code for all reviews (no words excluded from the cloud)